bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/ImpactParameter_2CaAthV3TF$xal26j2$MkZ/Documentation.md

-Impact parameter of axle counter.
+Impact parameter of the equipment.